dodona-edu/dodona-edu.github.io/en/references/judges/python-judge/index.md

 ---

 ::: warning
-This judge has been deprecated and should only be used for legacy exercises.
+We do not recommend this judge for new exercises.
+This judge is no longer actively developed.

-If you want to create your own Python exercises, we recommend you to use the [TESTed judge](/nl/references/judges/#tested) instead.
+Use [TESTed](/en/guides/exercises/) to create new Python exercises instead.
 :::

 ::: warning Sorry